redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Version|v1.0.0
 Description|http://test-network-function.com/testcases/operator/install-status-succeeded Ensures that the target CNF operators report "Succeeded" as their installation status.
 Result Type|normative
-Suggested Remediation|Make sure all the CNF operators have been successfully installed by OLM.
+Suggested Remediation|Ensure all the CNF operators have been successfully installed by OLM.
 Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.2.12 and 5.3.3
+Exception Process|There is no documented exception process for this.

 ### platform-alteration